When Locally Linear Embedding Hits Boundary

 \section{Discussion and Conclusion}

+In this paper, we provide an exploration of LLE when the manifold has boundary.
+We mention several interesting problems that we will explore in our future work.

+First, the distribution of the LLE matrix eigenvalues under the null case has an interesting distribution behavior, which rings the bell of the interaction between kernel random matrix and random matrix theory. {Recently, the spectral behavior of graph Laplacian has been studied from the random matrix perspective in \cite{ding2020impact}.
+However, due to the non-symmetric nature of the LLE matrix, such an approach cannot be directly applied.} Understanding the behavior of LLE will pave the road toward statistical inference of unsupervised manifold learning.

+Second, the potential Dirichlet boundary condition associated with the clipped LLE matrix and its relationship with the Neuman boundary condition associated with the GL suggest exploring the Dirichlet-to-Neumann map and Schur's complement as a future direction. {Moreover, from the practical perspective, when we do not know where is the wave region, we shall design an effective algorithm to determine all points from the wave region, so that we can clip the LLE matrix.}

-In this paper we provide an exploration of LLE when the manifold has boundary.
-By further understanding this widely applied nonlinear dimensional reduction algorithm, it shades light toward statistical inference of nonlinear unsupervised learning that we will study in the future work.
-Two interesting problems pop out of this exploration.
-First, the distribution of the LLE matrix eigenvalues under the null case has an interesting behavior.
-Understanding its behavior will pave a road toward statistical inference of unsupervised manifold learning.
-The result will be reported in the future work.
-Second, as is shown in Theorem \ref{Theorem:final}, LLE converges pointwisely to a mixed-type differential operator with degeneracy, which is a SL equation with a peculiar structure in the one-dimensional case.
+Third, as is shown in Theorem \ref{Theorem:final}, LLE converges pointwisely to a mixed-type differential operator with degeneracy, which is an SL equation with a peculiar structure in the one-dimensional case.
 In other words, we have a degenerate mixed-type differential equation and the boundary condition is not known a priori.
-Understanding this operator might be necessary in order to explore the spectral convergence behavior of LLE when there is boundary.
-We will explore this kind of equation systematically and the full spectral convergence property of LLE in the future work.
+Understanding the spectral behavior of this operator is of interest on its own from the theoretical perspective and it might be necessary in order to explore the spectral behavior of LLE when there is a boundary.